jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 ```

-After running this code, you could open '0.0.0.0:12345/docs' on your browser:
+After running this code, you can open '0.0.0.0:12345/docs' on your browser:

 ```{figure} doc-openapi-example.png
 ```

-Notice how you can see the schema defined in the OpenAPI also considers the examples and descriptions for the types and fields.
+Note how the schema defined in the OpenAPI also considers the examples and descriptions for the types and fields.
-The same behavior is seen when serving Executors with {class}`jina.Flow`.
-In that case, the input and output schemas of each endpoint is inferred by the
+The same behavior is seen when serving Executors with a {class}`jina.Flow`.
+In that case, the input and output schemas of each endpoint are inferred by the Flow's
-topology of the Flow, so if two Executors are chained in a Flow, the schema of the input is the schema of the first Executor and the schema of the response
+topology, so if two Executors are chained in a Flow, the schema of the input is the schema of the first Executor and the schema of the response
 corresponds to the output of the second Executor.